ezrosent/frawk/info/reference.md

 * `close(s)` flushes all pending output to file `s` and then closes it.
 * `length(x)` returns the length of `x`, where `x` can be either a string or an array.
+* `system(s)` runs the command contained in the string `s` in a subshell, returning the error code, or the integer `1` if an error code was unavailable.
+The string `s` is subject to taint analysis by default.